sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 Both the tarball file and the distribution directory are now gone and only the files we had after issuing the `new` command are left behind.
-But don't worry, we can easily get them back when we're ready.
+But don't worry, we can easily get them back if we need them.

 ## Other `dzil` Commands

 There are other, minor `dzil` subcommands but since this is a tutorial and not a manual, we will encourage you to take some time and explore the other commands with `dzil --help` and `dzil <subcommand> --help`.
+We will cover some of these other command later in the tutorial.

-We'll now turn our attention to another immportant topic, the `dist.ini` file.
+We now turn our attention to a very immportant topic, the `dist.ini` file.